 It’s essential to identify what your dog has eaten.
 Not only that, but the amount consumed, how long ago since ingestion and list of symptoms all help a vet determine the appropriate treatment.

 If you can take the product container/packaging with you to your vet, it will help determine treatment.

-If you’re unsure what it is, but your dog has been sick or has diarrhoea, collect a sample.
+If you’re unsure what it is, but your dog has been sick or has diarrhea, collect a sample.
 It can help determine what type of poison is affecting your dog and speed up treatment.

 The list of toxic foods and plants is a long one.
 But below are some of the most common;